Mitsubishi Destinator: Indonesia

 The Destinator went on sale in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, with three trim levels: GLS, Exceed and Ultimate.
 The Ultimate trim is available with Premium package which adds on features such as the Dynamic Sound Yamaha Premium sound system, a hands-free powered liftgate and powered front seats.

 Philippines

-The Destinator was released in the Philippine Market on 20 November 2025, with three trim levels: GLX, GLS and GT.
+The Destinator was launched in the Philippines on 20 November 2025, with three trim levels: GLX, GLS and GT.

+South Africa

+The Destinator went on sale in South Africa on 17 March 2026, with two trim levels: GLS and Exceed.

+Vietnam

+The Destinator was launched in Vietnam on 1 December 2025, with two variants: Premium and Ultimate.

 Safety

 For safety, the Destinator comes standard with six SRS airbags.
 The Destinator is also available with the Mitsubishi Motors Safety Sensing (also known as 'Diamond Sense' in Indonesia) advanced driver-assistance systems with features such as Adaptive Cruise Control (ACC), Automatic High Beam (AHB), Blind Spot Warning (BSW), Forward Collision Mitigation System (FCM), Leading Car Departure Notification (LCDN), Multi Around Monitor and Rear Cross Traffic Alert (RCTA).

 In October 2025, the Destinator was tested for automotive safety by ASEAN NCAP.
 It received five stars out of a possible five.